oracle/node-oracledb/doc/api.md

 client 12.2, since this has its own lightweight, always-enabled connection check.

+The default value is 60.

 This optional property overrides the [`oracledb.poolPingInterval`](#propdbpoolpinginterval) property.

+See [Connection Pool Pinging](#connpoolpinging) for more discussion.

 ```
 Number poolTimeout